osmose-model/osmose/cran-comments.md

 > Non-FOSS package license (file LICENSE)

-The CeCILL-B is a FOSS license??
+The license has be updated to CeCILL

 > Suggests or Enhances not in mainstream repositories: kali